Additional Research Projects

 PI: Ilyana Kuziemko, Princeton University

 This seed grant will be used to digitize vital statistics birth and death records from the early 20th century US, which currently exist only in hard copy.
-We are especially interested in creating datasets that have these statistics by locality (city, county or state, depending on the detail provided in a given year) and by race.
-Our hope is that these data can be used by researchers to better understand state-to-state migration patterns during this period and black-white mortality (in particular infant mortality) differences by year and locality.
+The datasets that are created will have these statistics by locality (city, county or state, depending on the detail provided in a given year) and by race.
+The hope is that these data can be used by researchers to better understand state-to-state migration patterns during this period and black-white mortality (in particular infant mortality) differences by year and locality.

 Defining and overcoming the species barrier of Plasmodium falciparum blood stage infection